SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2023-06-02/index.md

 Tired of manually setting up SAP BTP Sub Accounts?
 With Terraform, you can easily manage & automate your SAP BTP setup for faster & more reliable deployments.
 Join us to learn what is Terraform, Infrastructure as Code (IaC) and how it can help you

 ## Tickets
 Tickets for the event are now available from [Eventbrite](https://www.eventbrite.com/e/sap-inside-track-brisbane-june-2023-tickets-80639929199).
-(Note this event will be strictly limited to 50 people & it's first in best dressed, so to avoid disappoinment & book now)
+(Note this event will be strictly limited to 50 people & it's first in best dressed, so to avoid disappoinment book now!!)

 ## Location
 In another change to previous events, this event will be hosted in the Hudson office at the The Annex, Level 6/12 Creek Street, Brisbane, QLD, 4000